-- Rhabdomyolysis and ARF are common complications of EHS
+Rhabdomyolysis and ARF are common complications of exertional heat stroke

-Heatstroke is defined as hyperthermia usually greater than 40 C associated with severe CNS dysfunction and anhidrosis and has a mortality rate of up to 70%.
+Heatstroke is defined as hyperthermia usually greater than 40 C associated with severe CNS dysfunction and anhidrosis.
+Heatstroke carries a mortality rate of up to 70%.
 The temperature is considered a relative criterion since some patients may be cooled prior to the temperature measurement.
 Some patients may also retain the ability to sweat.
 Heatstroke is diagnosed clinically by assessing a constellation of symptoms and physical findings, not by an absolute definition.
 Classic heatstroke and exertional heatstroke have significantly different presentations and clinical scenarios.

 Classic heatstroke typically occurs during environmental heat waves as a result of the body’s failure to dissipate heat.
-It is more common in the very young, the elderly, and the chronically and mentally ill.
+It is more common in the very young, the elderly, and chronically and mentally ill patients.
 Patients present with hyperthermia and an altered sensorium that develops suddenly after prolonged exposure to elevations in ambient temperature.
 Sweating ceases in the majority of these patients.
 Patients present with a variety of CNS symptoms including irritability, delusions, hallucinations, seizures or coma.
+Common medications may make those with multiple medical comorbidities more prone to development of heat related injury.
 Diuretics, antihypertensives, anticholinergics, and neuroleptics impair the patient’s ability to tolerate heat stress.
-Advanced age, hypotension, coagulopathy, and endotracheal intubation are poor prognostic indicators regardless of successful cooling measures.
+Those presenting with advanced age, hypotension, coagulopathy, and those patients requiring endotracheal intubation have a poorer prognosis, regardless of successful cooling measures.

 Physical Findings and Features